jkirkpatrick24/react-create-component-cli/README.md

 # react-create-component-cli

 react-create-component-cli is simple cli tool to create boilerplate for react components.
-It is tightly coupled to redux.
+It makes use of [nunjucks](https://mozilla.github.io/nunjucks/) templates to construct the component files.

 ## Usage

-Currently this package assumes you are using a few libraries within your react/redux application
+Currently this package creates components using the assumption that you are using a few libraries within your react/redux application.
+These are not required to create basic components.
   - [redux-threads](https://github.com/stonevanzuiden/redux-threads)
   - [react-resolve-dependencies](https://github.com/eadmundo/react-resolve-dependencies)